j-s-ashley/tc-summary-plotting/README.md

 - Removing unnecessary duplication, and general code tidy-up.
 - Aesthetic matters, particularly for the TC results summary table.
 - A `--colour-blind` flag or similar that changes the colour scheme of certain plots to be more friendly to the red/green colour-blind.
-- Some histograms that display number of defects by defect type, particularly for the 10-Point Gain.

 ## Contact
 For any questions, comments, or concerns, please email Madison Levagood at madisonlevagood@gmail.com, or reach out via Mattermost at @mlevagoo.
-You're welcome to contact me at any time convenient for you, however, I'm in the PST (GMT-8) timezone, and inquiries recieved during the night, or when I am in class, may recieve delayed responses.
+You're welcome to contact me at any time convenient for you, however, I'm in the PDT (GMT-7) timezone, and inquiries recieved during the night, or when I am in class, may recieve delayed responses.
 Apologies for the inconvenience.